Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 Band Ordinance 41-22.

-• (a) If, after conducting an investigation or compliance review, the director has reasonable cause to believe a violation of this chapter or any regulation issued pursuant to it has occurred, including a failure by a party to comply with a subpoena or other request during an investigation, the director shall notify the covered employer or covered entity in writing, delivered by registered mail, specifying the alleged violations.
+• (a) If, after conducting an investigation or compliance review, the TERO Director has reasonable cause to believe a violation of this chapter or any regulation issued hereunder has occurred, including a failure by a party to comply with a subpoena or other request during an investigation, the Director shall notify the covered employer in writing, delivered by registered mail and the email address of the covered employer on file with the TERO Commission, specifying the alleged violations.
+If the alleged violation arose as a complaint filed pursuant to §§ 1083-84 of this Title, the TERO Director shall deliver by registered mail and email on file with the TERO Commission a copy of the notice of violation to the complaining party.

-• (c) If the director is unable to achieve an informal settlement, he shall issue a formal notice of non-compliance, which shall advise the covered employer of its right to request a hearing.
+• (d) If the Director is unable to achieve an informal settlement, he or she shall issue a formal notice of non-compliance which shall advise the covered employer of its right to request a hearing.
+If the alleged violation arose as a complaint filed pursuant to § 1083 of this Title, the Director shall deliver a copy of the notice of non-compliance to the complaining party.
 The formal notice shall set out the nature of the alleged violation and the steps that must be taken to come into compliance.
-It shall provide the covered employer with a reasonable time, which shall not be less than ten (10) days from the date of service of such notice, to comply.
-If the director has reason to believe that irreparable harm will occur during that period, the Director may require that compliance occur in less than ten (10) days.
+The notice shall provide the covered employer with a reasonable time, which shall not be less than ten (10) business days from the date of service of such notice, to comply.
+If the Director has reason to believe that irreparable harm will occur during that period, the Director may require that compliance occur in less than ten (10) business days.

-• (d) If the covered employer disputes the violation, as provided for in the formal notice, the covered employer may request a hearing before the TERO Commission, which shall be held no sooner than five (5) days and no later than thirty (30) days after the date for compliance set forth in the formal notice.
-The director or the covered employer may ask the TERO Commission to hold the hearing sooner.
+• (e) If the covered employer or complaining party disputes the violation, as provided for in the formal notice, the covered employer or complaining party may request a hearing before the TERO Commission, which shall be held no sooner than five (5) business days and no later than 30 calendar days after the date for compliance set forth in the formal notice.
+The Director, covered employer, or complaining party may ask the TERO Commission to hold the hearing sooner.
 The TERO Commission shall grant such a request only upon a showing that an expedited hearing is necessary to avoid irreparable harm.

 Historical and Statutory Notes